syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaskedEdit/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your Xamarin application to use our components.
+N> Starting with v16.2.0.x, if you reference Syncfusion® assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
+Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion® license key in your Xamarin application to use our components.
 ### Create an instance of SfMaskedEdit.

 {% tabs %}